ccoverstreet/Jablko/README.md

 ## Jablko Modules

 The smart home interface communicates to other devices on the network through requests using a JSON API that I will flesh out in the future (Can't test in current place due to horrible apartment internet configuration).
+Inside the root directory of Jablko is a "jablko_modules" folder.
+Modules should be created with the following convention:

+- Main TypeScript file: /jablko_modules/module_name/module_name.ts
+  - Must have a generate_card(context) function that returns a string that contains the HTML for the module's card on the interface.
+  - Routes intended for the module should be formatted as /jablko_modules/module_name/exported_function name.
+Jablko will identify requests formatted this way and call the requested Jablko Module Function.
+- Auxiliary files: Placed in /jablko_modules/module_name

+Jablko automatically loads